Learning image representations for anomaly detection: application to discovery of histological alterations in drug development: Introduction

 Anomaly detection is the problem of identifying observations that substantially deviate from the expected distribution of normal data in a particular domain.
 It can be considered as a binary classification task where examples of one class (anomalies) are not available or rare, whereas the other class (normal) is well represented with a sufficient amount of samples.
 Since anomalous samples are not available, powerful supervised classifiers cannot be used.
 Instead, so called one-class classifiers are employed.
 They can be either discriminative, which try to find compact support for normal data, e.g the one-class Support Vector Machine (SVM) \citep{ScholkopfPSSW01} and Support Vector Data Description (SVDD) \citep{TaxD04}, or generative, which model the distribution of normal data \citep{abs-1909-11786, RippelMM20}.
 Outlier samples that are outside of the support or have low probability according to the modeled distribution are detected as anomalies.
 Anomaly detectors have numerous applications.
 In the computer vision domain AD was used in industrial inspection for detection of manufacturing defects \citep{roth2022towards, BergmannFSS20}, in surveillance for detection of suspicious behavior in videos \citep{SabokrouFFMK18}, and in healthcare for detection of pathologies in medical images \citep{FernandoGDSF22, ShvetsovaBFSD21, ZEHNDER2022100102}.

 In this paper we approach anomaly detection in histological images captured and digitized with an optical microscope (typically so-called whole slide scanners).
 Such images are obtained from stained tissue samples, which allows visualization of the different tissue structures.
 Changes in distribution and morphology of the structures help pathologists to identify abnormal conditions.
-In the domain of histology, as in many other domains in medicine, images of healthy tissue are usually available in abundance, while images with abnormal conditions are hard to gather and therefore scarce or completely absent.
+In the domain of histology, as in many other domains in medicine, images of healthy tissue might be available in abundance\footnote{Particularly, in pre-clinical studies large amounts of healthy tissue from animal models are frequently collected.}, while images with abnormal conditions can be hard to gather, scarce or even be completely absent\footnote{Even in clinical settings, where a biopsy is typically taken to verify disease, comprehensive data for many relevant types of tissue anomalies may still be unavailable.}.
 Moreover, some abnormal conditions might have never been registered before and therefore are unknown.
-Under such conditions with a lack of labeled pathological data supervised classification methods are not applicable, instead, AD methods can be employed.
+Under such conditions with a lack of labeled pathological data supervised classification methods are not suited, instead, AD methods can be employed.